oscar-franzen/Thinkpad_X1_Carbon_6th/README.md

 - Oscar <p.oscar.franzen@gmail.com>

-## Why run Linux on the ThinkPad
+## Why I run Linux on the ThinkPad
 I was a Linux user for a number of years, then 2011 turned to Mac, and finally in 2018 went back to Linux.
+Linux offers more flexibility and freedom than being locked into MacOS.

 ## The system
 ```bash